Tech Lead, Research Scientist/Engineer - AI Infrastructure

 Responsibilities

-Analyze and optimize performance across the ML infrastructure stack—including scheduling, networking, storage, and training frameworks—through benchmarking, experimentation, and bottleneck analysis.
+- Analyze and optimize performance across the ML stack — scheduling, networking, storage, training and RL frameworks, and emerging AI memory systems for long-horizon agents — through benchmarking and bottleneck analysis.

-Work across research and engineering teams to translate AI workload requirements into scalable infrastructure solutions, providing architectural guidance and driving cross-team technical initiatives.
+- Work across research, engineering, hardware, data-center, and product teams to translate AI workload requirements into scalable solutions and drive cross-team initiatives spanning the full AI factory.

 Qualifications